dwatteau/scummtr/FAQ.md

 > **Note:** the NES variant of *Maniac Mansion* and the Turbografx/PC Engine variant of *Loom* are known **not** to work, at the moment.
 The *Passport to Adventure* demo is also mostly unsupported.

-Humongous Entertainment games (Putt-Putt, Pajama Sam…) are not supported. *The Curse of Monkey Island* is not supported. *Grim Fandango* and *Escape from Monkey Island* are not SCUMM games, and thus they're not supported.
+Humongous Entertainment games are not supported (see below). *The Curse of Monkey Island* is not supported. *Grim Fandango* and *Escape from Monkey Island* are not SCUMM games, and thus they're not supported.

+### Are Humongous Entertainment games supported?
+(Putt-Put, Freddi Fish, Pajama Sam…)

+No. I'm personally not interested in implementing support for them, but contributions are welcome, of course.

+I suggest that you look at the [NUTcracker](https://github.com/BLooperZ/nutcracker) project, instead, since there's active work for HE games.

 ### Are the remastered editions of the games supported?